-The undergraduate judicial system is jointly administered by the Dean of Student Services, the Assistant Dean/Judicial Officer, the Honor and Ethics Council, and the Judicial Council.
+The undergraduate judicial system is administered jointly by the Office of the Dean of the College, the Office of the Dean of Students, and the Judicial Council.
 The Honor and Ethics Council is the central deliberative body in the judicial system.
-It is responsible for adjudicating all honor and conduct cases which are not heard administratively.
-Cases heard by the Honor and Ethics Council (HEC) include matters of cheating, plagiarism, stealing and lying.
-Although the faculty and administration are jointly empowered to regulate student affairs, authority in judicial matters has been delegated to the Judicial Council, and thence to the HEC, both of which comprises faculty, staff, and students.
-In such delegation the faculty and administration do not abdicate responsibility for the good character and behavior of students.
+It is responsible for adjudicating all honor and conduct cases that are not heard administratively.
+Cases heard by the Honor and Ethics Council (HEC) include matters of academic cheating, plagiarism, stealing, and lying.
+Although the faculty and administration are jointly empowered to regulate student affairs, authority in judicial matters has been delegated to the Judicial Council, and thence to the HEC, both of which comprise faculty, staff, and students.
+In such delegation, the faculty and administration do not abdicate responsibility for the good character and behavior of students.
 Members of the faculty have an obvious interest in students' honorable and honest conduct in their academic work.

 The proper functioning of the honor system is based upon the assumption that most students are innately honest and that, given fair and reasonable circumstances for performing the work assigned to them, they will do this work honorably.
-Yet experience indicates that if the honor system is to operate effectively, it is the obligation of the instructor to cooperate fully and wholeheartedly with advisers to and members of the HEC.
+Yet, in cases where this has not occurred, experience indicates that if the honor system is to operate effectively, it is the obligation of the instructor to cooperate fully and wholeheartedly with advisers to and members of the HEC.

-Each instructor is bound by his or her own conscience and sense of rightness to conduct classes and relationships with students in the way which to him or her seems to be the most fitting and proper.
-He or she may justifiably feel that the conduct of the honor system should be left entirely to the student, or the instructor may feel an obligation to the students and to the code to oversee the examination so as to eliminate the suspicion of cheating.
+Each instructor is bound by their own conscience and sense of rightness to conduct classes and relationships with students in the ways that seem to be the most fitting and proper.
+The instructor may justifiably feel that the conduct of the honor system should be left entirely to the student, or the instructor may feel an obligation to the students and to the code to oversee the examination so as to eliminate the suspicion of cheating.

-If the instructor thinks the evidence warrants it, he or she may turn the name of a student suspected of cheating in to the HEC via the Office of the Dean of Student Services.
+If the instructor thinks the evidence warrants it, they may turn in the name of a student suspected of cheating, plagiarism, stealing, or lying to the Judicial Liaison who may forward it to the HEC via the Office of the Dean of the College.
 The judicial system then investigates the case and a decision is made whether the evidence is sufficient for a hearing.
-The student is heard before a panel of students, faculty and administrators in what may be either an open or a closed hearing, and the instructor is asked to testify.
-(An instructor may also be asked to testify in an investigation or hearing in an action not initiated by him or her.)
-The normal sanction for serious violations of academic integrity is a one-semester suspension; the minimum required sanction is an F in the course at issue.
+If the evidence is sufficient, the student is heard before a panel of students, faculty, and administrators in what may be either an open or a closed hearing, and the instructor is asked to testify.
+An instructor may also be asked to testify in an investigation or hearing in an action not initiated by them.